-Can't sleep, scared, what's going to happen?
-No one to depend on, getting close to my day, disappointing everyone, afraid of being alone, where do I start?
+Can't sleep, scared, wondering what's going to happen?
+No one to depend on, getting close to your day, feel like you're disappointing everyone, afraid of being alone.
 Change your thinking and see the old habits that don't work.